Huankings/Starrysaba/README.md

 If, for whatever reason, you wish to play with Starry Express in a singleplayer instance, your client's config options will be used instead.
 Your client-sided options can be found in the same place as if they were on a server.

 > When joining a server, your client's config options will _not_ be overridden, but detached from the proper config instead, and thus, completely ignored.

 ## Special Thanks
 Huge thanks to the following users for their contributions to Starry Express:
 - Qlickly_ (Chinese Translations)
+- haiman233 (Chinese Translations)
+- Creepalotl (Tape Texture)
+- DragonSlayr15001 (Mood Textures)